 - Mailing Address: PO Box 3097, Bloomington, IL 61702

 When dealing with AFNI or any other collections agency, it is important to be an informed consumer and practice your rights.

-Always make them prove the debt is yours, and that they are authorized to collect on the debt.
-They are required by federal law to provide you with this information, why not make them.
+Always make them prove the debt is yours, and that someone has authorized them to collect on the debt.
+According to federal law, they must provide you with this information.

 Do not communicate over the phone and instead do all communications through certified mail, keeping mailing receipts and records of all communications.